argalloni/argalloni.github.io/_pages/about.md

   - /about.html
 ---

 Hello there!
-I am a postdoctoral research scientist working in the [Milstein Lab](https://milsteinlab.com) at the Center for Advanced Biotechnology & Medicine at Rutgers University.
+I am an EMBO-funded postdoctoral research scientist in the [Milstein Lab](https://milsteinlab.com) at the Center for Advanced Biotechnology & Medicine, Rutgers University.
 My research focus is broadly in the field of "NeuroAI", i.e. at the intersection of neuroscience and artificial intelligence.

 <!-- with experience in machine learning, bio-data analysis, neuromorphic computing, and neurophysiology -->